wsbuck/cryptopals/README.md

 ## Cryptopals Solutions
-My solutions (and attemps) at the cryptopals crypto challenges.
+My solutions (and attempts) at the cryptopals crypto challenges.

 Probably to be done in mostly C or Python.